 Many years ago, I performed breast augmentation on two patients on the same day that both had a clotting disorder called von Willebrand's disease.
 This disease affects how well their platelets work and typically leads to very easy bruising and increased surgical blood loss.
 I took photos of the entire blood loss for each patient to show just how little blood loss is possible even for someone with a known clotting disorder.
 I included a pen in one of the photos to help you understand the scale and true size.
 The white cloths are called "sponges" and are what surgeons use in the operating room to wipe or remove blood from the tissue.
 The brownish discolorations are betadine used to help disinfect the tissue, and you guessed it, the blood is red.
 That is the entire blood loss for each of those two patients.
+(Figure 6)

-Figure 3 Total blood loss for two patients with the clotting disorder Von Willebrand Disease after breast augmentation.
+Figure 6 Total blood loss for two patients with the clotting disorder Von Willebrand Disease after breast augmentation.
+The blood is red, and the betadine used to wash the pocket is brown.